 So, as is always the case, the first thing I want to do is define the terms so that we are all on the same page when we discuss this subject further.

-Additionally, understanding what this extremely important term means and why it is used will make a world of difference in your Montessori experience.
+Additionally, understanding what this extremely important term means.
+And also think about why it is used will make a world of difference in your Montessori experience.

 If you are looking to become a centered, organized Montessori Guide, nurture happy, normalized children and want to create smooth, successful Montessori days, then you are in the right place!